Taco Spaghetti Recipe

 The noodles cook right in the seasoned liquid for extra flavor and minimal cleanup.

-This one pot taco pasta is just one of the many recipes on TSRI that you can make in LESS than 30 minutes.
+This taco spaghetti recipe is just one of the many on TSRI that you can make in LESS than 30 minutes.
 Our 30 minutes meals are perfect for busy families!

 • Ground beef – We use lean ground beef for this taco spaghetti recipe, but you are welcome to use any ground meat that you like.